TylerPollard410/TylerPollard410.github.io/_pages/home.md

   overlay_image: /assets/images/HomePic3.png
   overlay_filter: 0.5
   actions:
-    - label: "More Info"
+    - label: "Learn More About Me"
       url: "/about/"
 excerpt: "Statistician, Bayesian Analysis, Predictive Modeling, Interactive Dashboards"
 intro:
   - excerpt: "Welcome to my portfolio!
-I’m a statistician who thrives on exploring the intersection of data and decision-making.
-Whether I’m diving into sports analytics, creating interactive dashboards, or learning new techniques to refine my craft, I’m driven by curiosity and a passion for continuous improvement.
-This space showcases my journey, from the skills I’ve mastered to the projects I’ve built along the way.
-Take a look around—I hope you find something that inspires collaboration or sparks a new idea!"
+I’m a statistician who thrives at the intersection of data and decision-making.
+Whether I’m developing statistical models, creating interactive dashboards, or exploring new analytical techniques, I’m driven by curiosity and a passion for continuous improvement.
+This space showcases my journey—from mastering statistical methods to building impactful projects.
+Take a look around, and I hope you find something that sparks collaboration or inspires a new idea!"
 feature_row:
   - title: "Sports Analytics"
     excerpt: "Explore my models and insights on NFL and MLB statistics."